Deveshshukla36/Social-Hub-/README.md

 #### Great news!
 This GitHub open-source project is now fully prepared for use.
 Dive in and explore its features!

-## SocialPulse 2024 React Node.js MySQL Social Media App Open Source
+## Socialhub 2024 React Node.js MySQL Social Media App Open Source

 ### Full Stack Social Network App | Open Source